SimonCoste/SimonCoste.github.io/posts/kesten.md

 A central question in this way of modelling things is **how does $y_n$ behave in the long term?** Does $y_n$ stay stable, can it take extremely large values (crises, shocks and crashes), and if so, at which frequency?
 @@

 If $y_t^2$ converges in distribution towards a random variable $Y$, then \eqref{garch} shows that $Y$ and $\alpha \varepsilon^2 + \beta \varepsilon^2 Y$ must have the same probability distribution, where $\varepsilon$ is an $\mathscr{N}(0,\sigma^2)$, independent of $Y$.
-This is an instance of a very general kind of equations, called *affine distributional equations*: they are equations of the form $Y \stackrel{\mathrm{law}}{=} AY+B$ where $A,B$ are random variables independent of $Y$.
+This is an instance of a very general kind of equations, called *affine distributional equations*: they are equations of the form $$Y \stackrel{\mathrm{law}}{=} AY+B$$ where $A,B$ are random variables independent of $Y$.
 It turns out that these equations are generally impossible to solve.
-However, one of the most famous theorem of Harry Kesten states, perhaps not so intuitively, that the law of any solution must have a heavy tail: in contrast with, say, Gaussian distributions, for which taking extremely large values (« shocks ») has an exponentially small probability, heavy-tailed distributions can take large values with *polynomially small* probability, which is… not so rare at all!
+However, a theorem of Harry Kesten states, perhaps not so intuitively, that the law of any solution must have a heavy tail: in contrast with, say, Gaussian distributions, for which taking extremely large values (« shocks ») has an exponentially small probability, heavy-tailed distributions can take large values with *polynomially small* probability, which is… not so rare at all!

 @@deep
-This one of Kesten's most famous results, [published in 1973 in Acta Mathematica](https://scholar.google.com/scholar_lookup?title=Random%20difference%20equations%20and%20renewal%20theory%20for%20products%20of%20random%20matrices&publication_year=1973&author=H.%20Kesten).
+This is one of Kesten's most famous results, [published in 1973 in Acta Mathematica](https://scholar.google.com/scholar_lookup?title=Random%20difference%20equations%20and%20renewal%20theory%20for%20products%20of%20random%20matrices&publication_year=1973&author=H.%20Kesten).

 ![](/posts/img/kesten_article.png)